arangodb/arangodb/CONTRIBUTING.md

 #### NPM Dependencies

-To add new NPM dependencies switch into the `js/node` folder and install them with npm using the following options:
+To add new NPM dependencies, switch into the `js/node` folder and install them with npm using the following options:

 `npm install [<@scope>/]<name> --global-style --save --save-exact`